 Why Your Furnace Has a Strange Smell

-As the weather cools down and you switch from cooling to heating your home, you might be worried about weird furnace smells floating in the air.
-Learn what the most common furnace smells mean and how concerned you should be about each one.
+As the weather gets colder and you transition from cooling to heating your home, you might be worried about strange furnace smells filling the air.
+Learn what the most common furnace smells could mean and how concerned you should be about them.

 The Furnace Smells Musty

-Musty furnace odors almost always suggest mold growth somewhere in the HVAC system.
-To avoid subjecting your family to allergy-inducing mold, address this problem as soon as possible.
+Musty furnace smells generally imply mold growth hiding in the HVAC system.
+To avoid subjecting your family to mold and mildew spores, tackle this problem right away.

-A wet air filter can harbor mold, so wiping out the smell might be as easy as replacing the filter.
-If that doesn’t work, the AC evaporator coil mounted near the furnace could be the culprit.
-This component collects condensation, which could induce mold growth.
+A wet air filter can harbor mold, so getting rid of the smell might be as simple as swapping out filter.
+If that fails to remove the smell, the AC evaporator coil mounted near the furnace might be the root of the problem.
+This component gathers condensation, which could stimulate mold growth.
 You’ll want a professional’s help to inspect and clean the evaporator coil.
-When all else fails, consider investing in air duct cleaning.
-This service removes hidden mold, no matter where it’s growing in your ventilation.
+When all else fails, start thinking about requesting air duct cleaning.
+This service eliminates hidden mold, regardless of where it’s growing in your ventilation.

 This is one of the most nerve-wracking furnace smells because it most likely implies a gas leak.
-The utility company puts in a useful substance known as mercaptan to the natural gas supply to make leaks easier to detect.
+The utility company includes a useful substance called mercaptan to the natural gas supply to make leaks more easily detected.

-If you notice a rotten egg smell near your furnace or coming from your vents, switch off the heater immediately.
-If you know where the main gas supply valve is placed, shut that off too.
-Then, get out of the house and call 911, followed by your gas company.
-Don’t go back in the house until a professional can verify it’s safe.
+If you recognize a rotten egg smell close to your furnace or originating from your ductwork, shut down the heater immediately.
+If you can find where the main gas supply valve is, shut that off as well.
+Then, leave the house and contact 911, followed by your gas company.
+Don’t enter the house until a professional tells you it’s safe.

 The Furnace Has a Sour Stench

-If you detect a sour smell that stings your nose while standing near64} the furnace, this could mean the heat exchanger has cracked.
-This important component contains68} combustion fumes, including carbon monoxide, so a crack could pump unsafe levels of CO gas into your home.
+If you detect a sour smell that stings your nose while standing near64} the furnace, this might mean the heat exchanger has cracked.
+This important component contains68} combustion fumes, including carbon monoxide, so a crack may allow unsafe levels of CO gas into your home.

-Carbon monoxide poisoning could be lethal, so shut off your furnace right away if you recognize a sour odor.
+Carbon monoxide poisoning can be fatal, so turn off your furnace immediately if you recognize a sour odor.
 Then, contact an HVAC professional for an inspection.
-Consider replacing your furnace if a cracked heat exchanger is to blame.
-For your continued safety going forward, make sure you have functional CO detectors on each floor of your home.
+Consider replacing your furnace if a cracked heat exchanger is the culprit.
+For your health and safety going forward, make sure you have functional CO detectors on each floor of your home.

 The Furnace Smells Dusty

-When you fire up the furnace for the first time each fall, you can expect a dusty odor to fill the house for a brief moment.
+When you fire up the furnace for the first time every fall, you should expect a dusty odor to show up for a few minutes.
 This is the smell of six months’ worth of dust burning off as the furnace wakes from its summer slumber.
-As long as the smell dissipates within 24 hours, you have nothing to worry about.
+As long as the smell goes away within a day, you have nothing to worry about.

 The Furnace Has a Smoky Smell

 Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes to the exterior.
-A smoky smell can mean the flue is blocked, and now fumes are settling back into your home.
-The odor may permeate the entire house, risking your family’s health if you let it continue.
-So shut down the furnace and contact a professional right away to request furnace repair.
+A smoky smell can mean the flue is clogged, and now fumes are backdrafting into your home.
+The odor might eventually reach the entire house, jeopardizing your family’s health if you let it continue.
+So switch off the furnace and contact a professional as soon as you can to request furnace repair.

-Overheating and melting electrical components are the most plausible reason for a burning plastic smell to come from your furnace.
-A failing fan motor is another possibility.
-If you don’t address the problem, an electrical fire could start, or your furnace could experience irreparable damage.
-Shut off the heating system immediately and call an HVAC technician for help diagnosing and repairing this weird furnace smell.
+Overheating and melted electrical components are the most plausible reason for a burning plastic smell to appear.
+A malfunctioning fan motor is also possible.
+If you don’t address the problem, an electrical fire could start, or your furnace could end up with irreparable damage.
+Shut off the heating system immediately and call an HVAC technician for help identifying and repairing this unusual furnace smell.

 The Furnace Has an Oily Smell

-If you own an oil furnace, you could detect this odor if the oil filter becomes clogged.
-Try replacing it to see if that fixes the problem.
-If the smell lingers for more than a day after carrying out this step, it could suggest an oil leak.
-You’ll need help from an HVAC expert to address this problem.
+If you own an oil furnace, you might pick up on this smell if the oil filter becomes clogged.
+Try replacing it to find out if that fixes the problem.
+If the smell remains for more than 24 hours after completing this step, it might imply an oil leak.
+You’ll be better off with help from an HVAC specialist to address this problem.

-Sewer gas smells quite similar to rotten eggs, so first determine the possibility of a natural gas leak.
-If that’s not the problem, your home’s sewer lines could have an issue, such as a dry trap or sewer leak.
-Try pouring water down all your drains, including the basement floor drain, to fill dry sewer traps.
-If the smell lingers, you’ll need to contact a sewer line repair company.
+Sewer gas smells pretty similar to rotten eggs, so first determine the likelihood of a natural gas leak.
+If that’s not the source, the sewer lines could have an issue, like a dry trap or sewer leak.
+Pour water down the drains, including the basement floor drain, to refresh dried-up sewer traps.
+If the smell lingers, go ahead and contact a sewer line repair company.

-When in doubt, contact an HVAC technician to assess and repair your furnace.
-At Roland J. Down Service Experts, we perform thorough diagnostic services to pinpoint the problem before the work begins.
-Then, we recommend the most viable, cost-effective repairs, along with an up-front estimate for each option.
-Our ACE-certified technicians can resolve just about any heating problem, and we back our work with a 100% satisfaction guarantee for one year.
-For details about why your furnace smells bad or to request furnace repair near you, please contact your local Roland J. Down Service Experts office today.
+If you’re still uncertain, call an HVAC technician to check and repair your furnace.
+At Service Experts Heating, Air Conditioning & Plumbing, we deliver complete diagnostic services to determine the problem before we figure out the best solution.
+Then, we encourage the most viable, cost-effective repairs, along with an up-front estimate for every option.
+Our ACE-certified technicians can resolve just about any heating malfunction, and we back our work with a 100% satisfaction guarantee for one year.
+For details about why your furnace smells bad or to request furnace repair near you, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.

 Savings For You